ashleydavis/highstock-yahoo-demo/README.md

 4           Mon Dec 28 2015 00:00:00 GMT+1000 (E. Australia Standard Time)  55.349998  55.950001  54.98      55.950001  21698000  55.950001
 </pre>

 The above code is meant to work under the browser.
 We can't hit the Yahoo directly due to [cross-original resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) restrictions, this is why we must use a proxy.
 As you can see `baseURL` is set to point to a proxy server.
-This same code will work under [Node.js](https://en.wikipedia.org/wiki/Node.js), but we won't need to set the `baseURL`, there is now CORS restriction so we can hit the Yahoo API directly from Node.js.
+This same code will work under [Node.js](https://en.wikipedia.org/wiki/Node.js), but we won't need to set the `baseURL`, there is no CORS restriction so we can hit the Yahoo API directly from Node.js.

 ### DIY Yahoo proxy (new 2016-04-04)